sliekens/gw2sdk/wiki/How-to-add-endpoints.md

         MissingMemberBehavior missingMemberBehavior
     )
     {
-        // Define all the members of the JSON data using RequiredMember,
+        // Define all the members of the JSON data using RequiredMember RequiredMember id = "id";
-        // OptionalMember or (only for value types) NullableMember RequiredMember id = new("id");
+        RequiredMember url = "url";

-        RequiredMember url = new("url");
+        // You can also use OptionalMember or NullableMember (for value types) OptionalMember optional = "optional-field"; // default(T) when missing NullableMember nullable = "nullable-field"; // Nullable<T> when missing

         // Iterate over all the properties of the JSON object foreach (var member in json.EnumerateObject())